Blackjack Guide | Rules & How to Play

 When Can You Double Down?

 The option to double down is available at almost every blackjack table, but some places restrict it.
 Common restrictions include only doubling on your first two cards or doubling only on 9, 10, and 11.
-The best rules for the player are when you can double on any two cards.
-Some tables also let you double down on splits.

 Can You Always Split a Pair of Cards?